 In Uncategorized

-Hands-736244_1920Pablo Casals, a world renown cellist, once said, “I feel the capacity to care is the thing which gives life its deepest significance.”
+hands-736244_1920Pablo Casals, a world renown cellist, once said, “I feel the capacity to care is the thing which gives life its deepest significance.”
 As an Elder Law attorney, I often write or speak about subjects that include the word ‘care’ – such as long-term care planning, Medicare, family caregivers, and care planning for special needs children.
 One of the most rewarding things I do is assisting families in securing needed care for their loved ones.
 It’s always heartbreaking, though, to see friends and family members feel helpless when loved ones are taken advantage of by those purporting to care for them.
 That’s why, in honor of November being National Alzheimer’s Disease Month, National Family Caregivers Month, National Home Care and Hospice Month, and National Long-Term Care Awareness Month, I want to share two often-overlooked resources available to those who are seeking the best quality of care for their loved ones.

 Have you ever heard of an ombudsman?
 If your answer is no, you’re not alone.
 Even many who have heard of them don’t fully understand their role.
 I recently met with a network of professional elder care providers from across the greater Baton Rouge area to hear from a local ombudsman.
 The room was packed as we gathered to listen to her speak about her role.
 Some of the attending professionals were hearing this information for the first time even though they work with the elderly every day.